tapjs/tapjs/docs/advanced/index.md

 It is primarily used by the executable runner, to run all of the filename arguments provided on the command line.

+If no `name` argument is provided, then a default name will be created based on the command and arguments.

 The `options` object is passed to `child_process.spawn`, and can contain stuff like stdio directives and environment vars.
 It's also